AdobeDocs/developer-distribute/src/pages/overview/guides/reference/index.md

 ## Listing

-The [Listing](#listing) page provides you with a way to enter or manage metadata for your listing, or versions, upload your plugin package.
+The [Listing](#listing) view provides you with everything you need to create and manage your listing.
+This is where you enter and update your metadata for listings, upload your plugin package and submit it for approval.